 Value Strategy

-vm.swappiness = 0 The kernel will swap only to avoid an out of memory condition.
+vm.swappiness = 0 The kernel will only swap when absolutely necessary to avoid an out-of-memory (OOM) condition.
+Refer to the "VM Sysctl documentation" for a deeper understanding.

 echo 10 > /proc/sys/vm/swappiness